The day Deion tried to play two ... sports

 It's what he had done the year before.
 He left Atlanta after hitting a three-run home run to help the Braves defeat the Pirates on July 31 and suited up in pads the next day.
 He returned to the Braves for a week at the end of September, but his football contract didn't allow him to play in the postseason and so he missed out on the Braves' World Series run in '91.
 He didn't want that to happen again.

 So, when it came time to start playing football again, Sanders and Braves GM John Schuerholz agreed to a handshake deal: Sanders would practice with the Falcons in the morning and play for them on Sundays, suiting up for the Braves' home games along the way.
-This led to some confusion: If the Braves were in the postseason and their schedule conflicted with the Falcons, what team did Sanders play for?
+This led to some confusion: If the Braves were in the postseason and their schedule conflicted with the Falcons, which team did Sanders play for?

 That set all the controversy in motion for Oct.
 11, 1992, when Sanders attempted to play for both teams in a single day.
 That afternoon, the Falcons played the Dolphins in Miami at 1 p.m.
 The Braves would be in Pittsburgh to play the Pirates in Game 5 of the NLCS that night.
 Could he really do it all?
 Could someone as athletically gifted as Sanders play a full pro football game and a postseason baseball game?
 And was there even enough time to do it?